12 Top-Rated Things to Do in Tofino, BC

 This is a year-round destination.
 In summer, tourists flock here, particularly families, to enjoy the beaches and other tourist attractions and activities, but in winter, people come here to escape crowds, storm watch, enjoy surfing, and take advantage of the near-empty hiking trails and tranquility.
 Many people prefer to come between fall and spring, rather than during the busy summer tourist season.

 Pacific Rim National Park Reserve, home to Long Beach, is the highlight of the area.
 It stretches from just north of the small town of Ucluelet to just south of Tofino.
 The park has wonderful hiking trails and long stretches of empty beaches that you can access at numerous points.

 Other popular activities involve getting out on the ocean, from boat trips and wildlife viewing to kayaking.
-Stop by the new Tofino Visitor Centre just north of the park for information on specific tour providers, and plan out your visit with our list of the best things to do in Tofino.
+Stop by the new Tofino Visitor Centre just north of the park for information on specific tour providers, and plan out which places to visit with our list of the best things to do in Tofino.